Infectious Diseases Pharmacy Fellowship

 Applicants must be graduates of an ACPE-accredited College of Pharmacy, have completed an ASHP-accredited PGY1 Pharmacy Practice residency or equivalent experience, and be eligible for Michigan pharmacist licensure.
-On-site interviews are required.
+An interview is required.
 A letter of intent, curriculum vitae, academic transcripts, and three letters of recommendation should be submitted.

 The application materials must be post-marked by January 1 and should be sent to: